nathanjpaek/discord-cluster-manager/README.md

 /leaderboard show-personal {name: str}
 ```

+### Submitting via a CLI

+Moving forward we also allow submissions without logging in to Discord via a CLI tool we wrote in Rust https://github.com/gpu-mode/popcorn-cli

 #### GPU Kernel-specific Commands

 We plan to add support for the PyTorch profiler and CUDA NSight Compute CLI to allow users to